 Why this method works?

 First, and most important, you pay attention.
-And when you pay attention you learn better.
+And when you pay attention you learn English better and faster.
 To quote John Medina, a leading authority on brain study and founding director of two brain research institutes, from his book Brain Rules:

 The more attention the brain pays to a given stimulus, the more elaborately the information will be encoded – that is, learned – and retained… Whether you are an eager preschooler or a bored-out-of-your-mind undergrad, better attention always equals better learning.

 In your regular reading, you pay attention to the content, but not to the nitty gritty of the language used.
-That’s one of the important reasons why most people have basic to average English language skills despite reading every day.
+That’s one of the reasons why most people have basic to average English language skills despite reading every day.
+(And when you pay attention to the language like you do in Crawl Method, you struggle to understand the content.
+That’s what attention does.)

 Second, you learn from a real-world, complete output, which is in contrast to the compartmentalized learning (tenses, articles, comma, and so on) many of us go through.
 Swimming in a pool too has its importance when you’re learning to swim, but you got to take to rough waters – real situations – soon and spend more time there.